 Soap Yard, Phoenix Place and Mobility Hub, which will contain parking spaces for residents and house an electric car and bike hire service (with vehicles ordered by an app).

 Human Nature is designing and building new neighbourhoods where it is easy and enjoyable to live a low-impact life.
 Bringing together outstanding teams working in architecture, regenerative urbanism, sustainable construction and renewable energy, we create elegant and exceptional places with a focus on sharing more in a communal and sociable environment.
 Human Nature was founded in 2015 by Jonathan Smales and Michael Manolson, two former Greenpeace directors.
 It grew out of Beyond Green, a leading UK consultancy in sustainable development.
-On the Phoenix, we are working with several architectural practices, including Mae, Adam Richards Architects, Material Cultures; landscape architects Periscope; environmental engineers Atelier Ten and urban designer Kathryn Firth, among others.
+On the Phoenix, we are working with several architectural practices, including Mae, Adam Richards Architects, Material Cultures; masterplan co-ordinator, landscape architects and buildings architects Periscope; environmental engineers Atelier Ten and urban designer Kathryn Firth, among others.